 Studies indicate that daily medication compliance is only 72%, which negatively impacts treatment success.

-Buprenorphine was the most commonly implicated ingredient in emergency hospitalizations of children younger than six from 2007-2011.
+Public safety concerns persist, as buprenorphine was the most common active ingredient in emergency hospitalizations of children five years old or younger from 2007-2011.

-Patient compliance - taking the right dose of prescribed buprenorphine at the right time - predicts better success rates with addiction treatment.
+Patient compliance - taking the right dose of prescribed buprenorphine at the right time - is associated with better success rates in addiction treatment.

 Conversely, poor compliance correlates with heightened risk of illicit opioid use.